Skip to content

 3.1 Deploying DataKit

-Deploy DataKit using DaemonSet in Kubernetes.
-Refer to <Datakit DaemonSet Installation>
+In Kubernetes, deploy DataKit using DaemonSet.
+Please refer to <Datakit DaemonSet Installation>

 To collect JVM metrics, enable ddtrace and statsd collectors.
-For DataKit deployed via DaemonSet, add statsd, ddtrace to the ENV_DEFAULT_ENABLED_INPUTS environment variable in the YAML file.
+In the yaml file's ENV_DEFAULT_ENABLED_INPUTS environment variable for DaemonSet-deployed DataKit, add statsd, ddtrace.

 - name: ENV_DEFAULT_ENABLED_INPUTS